lyoung71/Catalist/journals/landon_young.md

 10/19/2023
 Worked on calendar but we ultimately decided that it would be better left as a stretch goal.
 Added some styling to the log in and signup forms.
 Currently experiencing problems with the navbar not rerendering automatically upon logging in.
 Will try some more tomorrow.

+10/24/2023
+Spent a long time trying to get the unit test to work.
+With a lot of time and assistance I managed to get it working.
+Started working on preparing the site for deployment.